7 Cycling Essentials Most Riders Overlook

 7. Rearview Mirror (Helmet or Glasses)

 A tiny mirror gives you immediate awareness without twisting your neck.
 It’s one of the best comfort-and-safety upgrades for senior cyclists.
+Paired with a Garmin Varia and you have the best safety devices you can currently purchase.

-- I’ve used mine since 2014
+- I’ve used my mirror since 2014 and just recently got the radar.

 - Priceless peace of mind in traffic